reyestech/Elastic-SIEM-Lab-Runbook/README.md

 <h2> 1.
 Introduction to SIEM (Security Information and Event Management)</h2>
 Purpose <br />
-SIEM systems analyze log data from various sources to quickly detect and respond to security incidents.
+SIEM systems analyze log data from various sources to detect and respond to security incidents quickly.
 They use advanced analytics to identify anomalous activities and provide a centralized platform for monitoring and managing security events, giving security teams a holistic view of their organization's security posture.

 <img src="https://i.imgur.com/23mSmyx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>